Metro-Records/la-metro-councilmatic/wiki/commands.md

 python manage.py import_data
 ```

 The command, by default, considers only the most recently updated data.
 However, you can tell `import_data` to consider bills, people, organizations, and events with less recent `updated_at` timestamps.
 Why?
-The Councilmatic database may be missing past data (e.g., because a scraped failed without notice, several months ago).
+The Councilmatic database may be missing past data (e.g., because the scraper failed without notice, several months ago).

 ```bash
 # run the command for many months ago